pseudoptics/pseudoptics-cybersec-portfolio/content/final_portfolio.md

 ---
 Working through the Cyber Security Summer Studio has been an intense experience.
 Learning, understanding and applying our knowledge of the concepts and methodologies of cyber security in a span of four weeks is a difficult and daunting task.
 However, it is definitely an experience I personally do not regret, as stressful as it was.
-I have always had an interest in the field of cyber security, wanting to possibly persue it as a career option.
-I conducted my own research, joined the UTS Cyber Security Society, and participated in Capture The Flag (CTFs) competitions to learn and develop my knowledge and skills, however, my time constraints from uni studies and personal life hasn't allowed me to continue my hobby.
+I have always had an interest in the field of cyber security, wanting to possibly pursue it as a career option.
+I conducted my own research, joined the UTS Cyber Security Society, and participated in Capture The Flag (CTFs) competitions to learn and develop my knowledge and skills, however, my time constraints from Uni studies and personal life hasn't allowed me to continue my hobby.
 What drew interest towards the summer studio was the hopes I could continue to grow my skills and knowledge without distractions.
 Beginning the subject with little to no experience in the cyber security field, as I work through the research tasks, listen to security professionals from the industry discussing a range of topics on security, and applying my learnt skills in a practical environment, breaking into vulnerable web applications and virtual machines, my knowledge on security topics has grown, and my skills have been developed.